 - Mingle with the locals at the Rotorua Farmers’ Market and Rotorua Night Market

-For elaboration on each activity, check out the 8 Things to Do in Rotorua for Foodies.
+For elaboration on each activity, check out the 9 Foodie Experiences in Rotorua.

 Foodie Accommodation in Rotorua